Skip to content

 Introduction - Who Are The Dalit Community - Meet The Artisans - Why Help Them

-We think we know about class, living in the UK.
-But the Indian caste system, in place for over 3000 years, is rigid and leaves many behind.
 Most in need are the Dalit people, formerly referred to as ‘untouchables’, who are not even considered to have a caste by the more traditional parts of Indian society.
+Things are changing, slowly.

 The idea for Dalit Goods came about as a result of a trip to India by Life Association director Simon Hawthorne.
 Whilst there he began to notice a large number of smashed clay pots around the slum areas of Mumbai.
 These clay pots turned out to be drinking pots which for thousands of years the Dalit people have often been forced to drink from and then smash on the ground as a sign of their supposed untouchability.
 It is this powerful symbol of oppression that inspired Simon to launch our range of Dalit branded products.